 By Nancy Armitage

 Between 1890 & 1920’s, Mrs. Collis.
-P. Huntington (Arabella) had one of the finest French Drawing Rooms in New York City.
+P. Huntington (Arabella) had one of the finest French Drawing- Rooms in New York City.
 If you can imagine Marie Antoinette’s Drawing Room; you can picture Arabella’s palatial angel-themed white & gold Drawing Room or “Salon”.
 This room was Arabella’s favorite room in the New York Mansion.
-The famous artist-painter, Edwin H. Blashfield painted the “White Drawing Room” with angel faces on the walls.
-With many angel motifs decorating the room, also.
+The famous artist-painter, Edwin H. Blashfield painted the “White Drawing-Room” for the Huntingtons with angel faces on the walls.
+With many other angel motifs decorating this elegant room, also.

 Arabella adored afternoon tea & “At-Homes” tea gatherings.
 She was the hostess to her family, houseguests, & intimate friends.
 In Mrs. Charles.
-B. “Harriet” Alexander’s affidavit she stated that she was invited to tea by Mrs. Arabella Huntington many times.
-In fact, while they were “in-residence” in New York City & also in Paris; Harriet was Charles Crocker’s daughter, Charles Crocker was a partner to Collis P. Huntington in the Central Pacific Railroad (the Big 4).
-They formed the “1st Transcontinental Railroad” with Stanford & Hopkins across the United States of America.
+B. “Harriet” Alexander’s affidavit stated that she was invited to tea by Mrs. Arabella Huntington many times.
+In fact, while the Alexanders and Huntingtons were “in-residence” in New York City & also in Paris; Harriet was Charles Crocker’s daughter, Charles Crocker was a partner to Collis P. Huntington in the Central Pacific Railroad (the Big 4).
+They (Huntington & Crocker) formed the “1st Transcontinental Railroad” with Stanford & Hopkins across the United States of America.

-In the Huntington’s 5-story, New York City mansion was located at #2 East 57th Street in NY.
+In the Huntington’s 5-story, New York City mansion located at #2 East 57th Street in NY.
 Which the family affectionately called “No. 2”.
 In this elegant mansion, there were all the modern luxuries at the time.
-The mood was set in a romantic & Parisian fashion.
-In the Drawing Room: there were several 3-candle or gilded gaslight sconces for lovely soft tea lighting.
+In the Drawing Room: the mood was set in a romantic and Parisian fashion with several 3-candle or gilded gaslight sconces for lovely soft tea lighting.
 Above the fireplace, was large French gilded mirror & gilded molding with angel faces.
 In the middle of the mantle sat a fancy French gilded clock with 2 large French Serves-looking vessels at each end.

-Ready for a tea party at any time.
+Always ready for a tea party at any time.
 There were several elegant buffets, desk tables, & tea tables with gold reception chairs & Louis XVI armed chairs.
-It was a most elegant room, but a cozy place to take tea by the warm fireplace.
+It was a most elegant room, but a cozy place to take tea by the warm roaring fireplace.
 Especially on a cold day in New York City, with tea candles & a fire lit.

 “At-homes” tea parties or receptions were invented by the French in the early 1900’s.
 “At-homes” tea gatherings were designated for a day of the week.
 For friends & neighbors to come for a visit; to have a chat & cup of tea together.
 These tea receptions were “entertainments” that gentlemen were also invited with heartier fare served.
 “At homes” tea were usually scheduled from 4-6 pm or 5-7 pm.
 Many high-society women at the time would have “At Home” printed on their calling cards with the day of the week (at the bottom left corner) & their address on the bottom right) with their full name printed in the middle.
 The printed Calling Card was the invitation to be invited to tea.

 Mrs. Arabella Huntington often entertained her guests on her “At-Home” day.
-Her “At-Home” day of the week was Tuesdays at her New York City mansion.
-This mansion was nicknamed at “No. 2” by the Huntington family.
+A Victorian tradition to visit friends for a tea and a chat.
+Her “At-Home” day of the week was Tuesdays at her New York City mansion on 57th and 5th Ave.
 The Huntingtons also entertained on other days of the week, also.
-Arabella Huntington entertained often but on a more intimate scale, with dear friends, lots of family of Collis & Arabella’s.
-Sometimes they entertained for 24 guests at a formal sit down dinner with multi-courses in the “East Salon”.
+Mrs. Arabella Huntington entertained often with dear friends, lots of family of Collis & Arabella’s, either in the “Reception room” ,”the East Salon”, or the white Drawing-Room”.
+Sometimes, they entertained for 24 guests at a formal sit-down dinner with multi-courses in the “East Salon”.

 Mrs. Arabella Huntington “at-home” teas were on Tuesdays both at her New York City mansion & also at the Huntington San Francisco Nob Hill mansion, too.
-These teas embellished a elegant French flair and the elaborate Gilded Age.
-In the Huntington family archives, there were many Tilford Gourmet Market invoices located in New York City.
-A pattern found looking through all Huntington invoices, many mansion tea receipts & tea groceries were purchased, on Mondays & Tuesdays.
+These teas embellished a elegant French flair & the elaborate Gilded Age.
+In the Huntington family archives, there were many Tilford & Co.
+Gourmet Market invoices located in New York City.
+A pattern I found looking through all Huntington invoices: many mansion tea receipts & tea groceries were purchased, on Mondays & Tuesdays.
 The house servants at the Huntington’s No. 2 residence had 2 days to get ready for Mrs. Huntington “At-Home”.
 The maids would work busily to clean the house, & iron the damask tablecloths to make everything just perfect for Mrs. Huntington.
-While the butlers would rub down the sterling silver tea spoons & elaborate silver tea set with accoutrements.
+While the butlers would rub down the sterling silver tea spoons & elaborate silver tea set with all accoutrements shining bright.
 It was said the servants worked very hard to make Arabella happy, she liked things just so.

-Mrs. Huntington’s kitchen staff made a special “blended tea”.
-In high-society, it was a tradition for the wealthy ladies of the house to have a special tea blend made for them.
-The Huntingtons special tea blend was a mixture of India tea & Ceylon tea, when blended together makes a lovely fragrant Orange Pekoe tea.
-The Huntingtons favored this blended tea & also Lipton’s tea & Ridgeway Tea which were also “Orange Pekoe”, too.
+It was a tradition in the Gilded Age high society, that people like Andrew Carnegie had their own tea blend.
+Mrs. Huntington’s kitchen staff made a special “Blended tea”.
+The Huntington’s special tea blend was a mixture of India tea & Ceylon tea, when blended together makes a lovely fragrant Orange Pekoe tea.
+The Huntingtons favored this blended tea & also Lipton’s tea & Ridgeway Tea which were also “Orange Pekoe” tea, too.
 Did the Huntingtons serve alcohol at their “At-Homes” tea gatherings?
-Mrs. Huntington preferred French Champagne; and we know that they served Champagne Punch & Roman Punch at that Huntington Mansion.
+They might have, Mrs. Huntington preferred French Champagne and Apricot Cordial; and we know that they served Champagne Punch & Roman Punch at that Huntington Mansion.

 In a large book called, Wine Manual filled with Spirits & Champagne & recipes was published by Maison E. H. Glass, Inc. NYC.
-There are several interesting cocktail recipes in the book, maybe they tried one of them:
+There are several interesting cocktail recipes in the book, maybe the Huntingtons tried one of them:

 Chantre Frappe: 1 t. powdered sugar, one raw egg [omit], 2 jiggers of Brandy, 2 jiggers rum, cracked ice & shake well.